Al-Bab

 Al-Bab (الْبَاب / ALA-LC: al-Bāb) is a Syrian city, administratively belonging to the Aleppo Governorate.
 Al-Bab is located 40 km northeast of Aleppo, 30 km south of the Turkish border, and has an area of 30 km2.
 Al-Bab has an altitude of 471 m.
 According to the Central Bureau of Statistics (CBS), it had a population of 63,069 in 2004.
 The population has surged to about 100,000 during the Syrian Civil War.

 Prior to the Syrian Civil War, al-Bab's inhabitants were composed of a Sunni Arab majority, and a Kurdish minority outside the city center.

 Al-Bab is the administrative center of the Nahiya al-Bab and Al-Bab District.

-As of February 2025, the city is under the control of the Syrian National Army, as part of the Syrian Interim Government.
+As of February 2025, the city was under the control of the Syrian National Army, as part of the Syrian Interim Government.
 The Turkish Armed Forces currently maintain a presence in the city.